dbdahl/shrinkage-partition-paper-scripts/README.md

 - [ ] CSV or other plain text.
 - [ ] Software-specific binary format (.Rda, Python pickle, etc.): pkcle
 - [ ] Standardized binary format (e.g., netCDF, HDF5, etc.):
-- [x] Other (please specify): The data is in IMPUS's format and read into R using their CRAN package "ipumsr" as shown in the '0010-clean.R' script.
+- [x] Other (please specify): The data is in IMPUS's format and read into R using their CRAN package [ipumsr](https://cran.r-project.org/package=ipumsr) as shown in the '0010-clean.R' script.

 ### Data dictionary